-Until recently, they have been considered as investment tools for the ultra-wealthy and included such asset classes as private equity and debt, real estate, precious metals and more.
+Until recently, they have been considered investment tools for the ultra-wealthy and included such asset classes as private equity and debt, real estate, precious metals, and more.

-No longer does the average investor have to have a personal relationship with the entity offering investments, they don’t necessarily need to be accredited, and they can often invest in smaller amounts of as little as $500, like the CalTier fund.
+The average investor no longer has to have a personal relationship with the entity offering investments; they don’t necessarily need to be accredited.
+They can often invest in smaller amounts of as little as $500, like the CalTier fund.

 Investors are often cautioned about the excessive risk posed by investing in alternatives.
-While some of the more exotic (leveraged) investments certainly have their own unique risks, the same can be said for many, if not all, traditional long-term-only investments, such as stocks, bonds, mutual funds, and ETF’s.
+While some of the more exotic (leveraged) investments certainly have their unique risks, the same can be said for many, if not all, traditional long-term-only investments, such as stocks, bonds, mutual funds, and ETFs.

-Furthermore, the funds with longer lockup periods often compensate investors with improved returns.
+Furthermore, the funds with more extended lock-up periods often compensate investors with improved returns.
 This “illiquidity premium” is illustrated smartly in the case of private equity, which offers long-term returns attractive relative to the public equity markets.

-Qualified clients who meet certain eligibility requirements can invest with some of the most talented minds in the industry, with a relatively reasonable initial investment.
+Qualified clients who meet specific eligibility requirements can invest with some of the most talented minds in the industry with a relatively reasonable initial investment.
 What was once the playground of the elites has now been opened to investors of all sizes.

-The question whether alternative investments are right for your portfolio cannot be answered with a simple yes or no. The unique risks involved must be weighed against their potential to offer superior risk-adjusted returns, and they must be considered within the context of a well-diversified portfolio.
+Whether alternative investments are suitable for your portfolio cannot be answered with a simple yes or no. The unique risks involved must be weighed against their potential to offer superior risk-adjusted returns, and they must be considered within the context of a well-diversified portfolio.